Phala-Network/phala-docs/compute-providers/basic-info/confidence-level-and-sgx-function.md

 The confidence level measures how secure the SGX Enclave execution environment is.
 It’s determined by the Remote Attestation report from Intel.
 Among them, `isvEnclaveQuoteStatus` indicates if the platform is vulnerable to some known problems, and `advisoryIDs` indicates the actual affected problems.

 Not all the `advisoryIDs` are problematic.
-Some advisories doesn’t affect Phala’s security assumption, and therefore are whitelisted:
+Some advisories don’t affect Phala’s security assumption, and therefore are whitelisted:

 * INTEL-SA-00219
 * INTEL-SA-00334